risawitama/verbose-potato/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## Two peanuts were walking down the street.
+One was a salted.